datawookie/trundler/README.md

     10     530290 2020-04-30 02:21:07  50.0            40.0            40.0
     # … with 31 more rows, and 1 more variable: available <lgl>

+## Template

+You can use the Trundler RMarkdown template to quickly produce visualisations for product price histories.
+After installing the package, select "Trundler Report Template" from the **New RMarkdown** dialog.

 ## Package Maintenance

 ### Managing Version